mapsam/mapsam.github.io/_posts/2014-07-23-responsive-youtube-embeds.markdown

 This trick is possible because of the extra padding set to the <span>.video</span> div, which is at a percentage of its size and will therefore scale if the <span>.video</span> div changes in width.
 The <span>&lt;iframe&gt;</span> then scales with it and subsequently, the video itself.

-This of course is relying on your video to be at the standard 16:9 screen ratio (*you'll notice that 9 divided by 16 is .5625*) - hence **56.25%** in the padding.
+This of course is relying on your video to be at the standard 16:9 screen ratio (*notice 9 divided by 16 is .5625*) - hence **56.25%** in the padding.
 Other videos will need other padding percentages to fit their ratio.